Combat Rules

 Action

-You roll a perception skill check.
-If you roll equal to or higher than the stealth check total made by a hidden creature, you learn their location.
+You roll a Perception skill check.
+If you roll equal to or higher than the Stealth check total made by a hidden creature, you learn their location.
 At your GM's discretion, you may discover other hidden things.

 Attacking